CodyPenny/predict_austin_prices/README.md

 ## Features

-1. A multi-step form accepts an address string and validates the address via the geolocation API.
+1.The app accepts an address string and validates the address with geolocation API integration.
+It uses the validated zipcode in its computation

 <img width="535" alt="Screen Shot 2022-02-26 at 1 58 37 AM" src="https://user-images.githubusercontent.com/53372490/155838836-aefcb08d-3d8f-4f4e-aa2c-5fd8f21e581a.png">